St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 146.2

-St. John's record against the spread so far this season is 4-5-0, while Fordham's is 2-5-0.
-The Red Storm have gone over the point total in six games, while Rams games have gone over five times.
+St. John's is 4-5-0 against the spread, while Fordham's ATS record this season is 2-5-0.
+The Red Storm are 6-3-0 and the Rams are 5-2-0 in terms of going over the point total.

 Bet on this or any college basketball matchup at BetMGM